top of page

 2.6 Automatic Extraction of Shoreline using SAET algorithm and performing Change Analysis

-Area of Interest: Satabhaya - Odisha (East India)
+Study Area: Satabhaya - Odisha (East India)

-The Shoreline Analysis and Extraction tool - SAET - developed by European Coastal Flood Awareness System (ECFAS) and released only recently in July 2023 is a blessing in this regard.
-Not only is the method of Optical Imagery search, download and processing 'automated' but also the resulting shoreline extracted is 'contiguous' over the Area of Interest as it should be.
-The erosion-ravaged Satabhaya region in the eastern Indian state of Odisha has a tricky terrain - rugged coast with floods and tiny water bodies interspersed with the landmass.
-But the SAET algorithm proved to be a boon and was able to process the imagery and extract a contiguous shoreline in a matter of minutes.
+The Shoreline Analysis and Extraction tool or SAET - developed by European Coastal Flood Awareness System (ECFAS) and released only recently (in July 2023) is a blessing in this regard.
+Not only is the method to search, download and process Multispectral Imagery automated but also the Shoreline extracted is contiguous over the Study Area (as it should be ideally).
+The erosion-ravaged Study Area - Satabhaya and the surrounding areas in the eastern Indian state of Odisha - has a tricky terrain - a rugged coast with flooded/ tiny water bodies interspersed with the landmass, but the SAET algorithm proved to be a boon and I was able to process the Landsat 8 Imagery and extract a contiguous Shoreline in just a few minutes.
+While setting up SAET can be complicated, you are sure to find using it to be a breeze.

 TIMESTAMPS